Command Chains Reference

 - After

-plan init: Choose interactive mode to get guided prompts, or use flags for automation. - After
+devops-flow plan init: Choose interactive mode to get guided prompts, or use flags for automation. - After

-plan add-feature: Add multiple features before adding stories, or add stories immediately. - After
+devops-flow plan add-feature: Add multiple features before adding stories, or add stories immediately. - After

-plan review: If ambiguities are found, add more details or stories before hardening. - After
+project snapshot: If ambiguities are found, add more details or stories before hardening. - After

 Expected Outcomes: